ostinelli/gin.io/docs/models.md

 throughout your application.

-As you can see, we're defining various database access settings for the three environments `development`, `test` and `production`, and then initializing the database object with the settings that correspond to the enivornment Zebra is run in (available in `Zebra.env`).
+As you can see, we're defining various database access settings for the three environments `development`, `test` and `production`, and then initializing the database object with the settings that correspond to the enivornment Gin is run in (available in `Gin.env`).

 > The newly created object `MYSQLDB` mainly exposes two functions: `define` (see here below) and `execute(sql)`.
 The latter allows you to use the `MYSQLDB` connection anywhere in your application, including models,
 > to perform database queries, by calling `MYSQLDB:execute(sql)`.